Types of managers according to the level of management in the organization: Top-level (Top managers), Medium managers and Operations Managers.

 Knowledge of the evolution in the development of groups and their features will allow the leader to apply in practice forms and methods of operational and long-term management, adequate to the stage of development of the group, its social maturity, and preparation.

-Nature and features of the manager
+Nature and qualities of the manager

 The big difference between a manager and a leader